ACJMR/YaLikeJazz/README.md

 # Rules of Juno
 1. Card Types
 	* Each card is one of four suites (Red, Green, Yellow, Blue)
-	* 0 - 9 Numbered Cards
+	* Zero - Nine Numbered Cards
 	* Skip Turn --skips the next player’s turn
 	* Reverse -- reverses the turn sequence
 	* Draw Two -- the following player draws two cards